GabeItchy/Schooliosis/English/Questions for Tattooist of Auschwitz.md

 	Baretski offers Lale an oppurtunity to write a letter to the girl that Lale is interested in.
 What this shows about Baretski is that he's a man that honestly wants to befriend Lale.
 4. How has Lale's life and position changed with his new role?

-	Though Lale's job means that he will be defiling many innocent lives, this also gives him a chance to help him with the help of Pepan.
+	Though Lale's job means that he will be defiling many innocent lives, this also gives him a chance to help them with the help of Pepan.
 However, Lale's job offers him more food, protection, freedom to walk around the camp without question.

 5. What conclusions does Lale make about Baretski at the end of chapter 4?